BITSS/ACRE/book/docs/11-additional-resources.md

 ---
 # Additional resources

+ - **Coding errors:**  a coding error will occur when a section in the code, of the reproduction package, executes a procedure that is in direct contradiction with the intended procedure expressed in the documentation (paper or comments of the code).
+For example an error happens if the paper specify that the analysis is perform on the population of males, but the code restricts the analysis to females only.
+Please follow the [ACRE procedure to report coding errors](ADD LINK).

 Create a section with short summaries of great resources for comp. repro and invite reader to contribute.

 ## Some summaries